vfarcic/cncf-demo/manuscript/setup/dev.md

 # Skip this step if you chose to use `nip.io` instead of a
 #   "real" domain
+# VIKTOR - why do we have to do a 'helm repo add' command for jetstack but not traefik?
 helm repo add jetstack https://charts.jetstack.io

 # Skip this step if you chose to use `nip.io` instead of a